 Choosing an Undergraduate Major

-Next look at coursework (curriculum) you will be taking in various undergraduate majors and ask the following questions:
+Next look at coursework (curriculum) and ask the following questions:

 Also look for extra-curricular opportunities that will enhance your experience.
 Most extracurricular opportunities are not major specific, but explore what opportunities are available.
 Think about internship or research opportunities.
 Think about healthcare-related clubs or organizations.
 Do any of these opportunities also meet any graduate school admission requirements (such as observation or patient care hours) or can they be used to set you apart from other applicants (global health experiences, research, etc.)